thereyeslab/Smol-FIESTA/README.md

 It is copied to the output folder for reproducibility.
 See `docs/config.md` for full documentation.

-## Acknowledgment

-This work is based on the original SMol-FIESTA repository developed by the Reyes Lab.

-## My Contributions

-As part of the **Reyes Lab** development team, I worked on both **code development** and **project infrastructure**, with the goal of making the pipeline more robust, reproducible, and user-friendly.
-My main contributions include:

-- **Code development & refactoring** → contributed to the development of new functionality, reorganized existing modules, improved readability, and applied clean code principles.
-Suggested and implemented improvements to the overall workflow logic (e.g., feature extraction, motion classification, pipeline orchestration).
-- **Deep code review ** → went through all scripts in detail to fully map the workflow, verify correctness, and document the design logic at the module level.
-- **Documentation**
-  - Authored detailed module-level documentation explaining how each component of the pipeline works and how to use it.
-  - Created a dedicated document for **input/output data flow**, describing file formats, column definitions, and expected results.
-  - Wrote a **troubleshooting guide**, anticipating common user issues (especially for non-technical users) and presenting solutions in a structured table format per module.
-  - Authored a top-level **README.md** with setup instructions, usage examples, and overall guidance for new users.
-- **Cross-platform usability** → tested the pipeline on macOS and Windows, and created launcher scripts.
-- **Testing & debugging** → ran the pipeline both end-to-end and module-by-module with example datasets to validate results.
-- **User experience improvements** → improved how outputs and intermediate results are represented, making the analysis easier to interpret and more consistent across runs.
-- **Future development** → compiled a list of potential issues, enhancement ideas, and improvement opportunities to inform future versions of the project.

-Overall, my work combined **code contributions, refactoring, and documentation** to strengthen the pipeline’s usability and maintainability for both technical and non-technical users.

 ## Contributors
 - Jose Pablo Rascon Perez